Forgotten man

-The forgotten man is a political concept in the United States centered around those whose interests have been neglected.
+The forgotten man is a political concept in the United States centered on those whose interests have been neglected.
 The first main invocation of this concept came from William Graham Sumner in an 1883 lecture in Brooklyn entitled The Forgotten Man (published posthumously in 1918) who articulated such a man to be one who has been compelled to pay for reformist programs.
 In 1932, President Franklin Roosevelt appropriated the phrase in a speech, using it to refer to those at the bottom of the economic scale whom Roosevelt believed the state needed to help.

 Sumner's forgotten man

 Yale University professor William Graham Sumner appears to be the first to use the phrase "the forgotten man", in his 1876 essay.
 His algebraic definition of the forgotten man was "C", who is coerced into helping the man at the economic bottom "X", by "A" and "B" who demand charity for "X".